Ofir Abu, Politics

 Laura Ligouri, Anthropology

-Laura has successfully defended her dissertation on the ways in which Israeli and Palestinian theatre influence the social fabric of the region as both forms of cultural production as well as grassroots methods of conflict management while simultaneously addressing trauma and the development of Post Traumatic Stress Disorder (PTSD).
-She has taken a research position at Massachusetts Institute of Technology's Department of Brain and Cognitive Sciences.
+Laura's doctoral research at the Schusterman Center focussed on the ways in which Israeli and Palestinian theatre influence the social fabric of the region as both forms of cultural production as well as grassroots methods of conflict management while simultaneously addressing trauma and the development of Post Traumatic Stress Disorder (PTSD).
+From Fall 2013, she has taken a research position at Massachusetts Institute of Technology's Department of Brain and Cognitive Sciences.

 Shay Rabineau, NEJS